badisAM/badisAM/README.md

 ## Featured projects

-Three projects that best show how I put agentic AI and data systems together, end to end.
+The projects that best show how I put agentic AI and data systems together, end to end.

-### Sagemcom RETRACK
+### Sagemcom coverage engine

 An 8-agent coverage engine that checks whether every clause of a requirement is actually tested, and flags what's missing.